De Novo & Novel Device Strategy — Verus FDA

 Typical range: $8,000–$25,000+

-Use FDA feedback to lock endpoints, study design, testing scope, and controls before you spend heavily.
+Lock endpoints, testing scope, and controls before you spend heavily.

 • Question strategy + meeting objectives